The International Journal of Role-Playing (IJRP) editorial board invites scholars of all disciplines to submit articles

 The manuscript must be written in English (UK or US).
 Manuscripts that do not adhere to a strict standard of language quality will be rejected.
 We recommend consulting copy-editors before submission when possible.

-Popular abstract: Each submission must contain an abstract that addresses the key points of the publication.
+Abstract: Each submission must contain an abstract that addresses the key points of the publication.
 This abstract should be between 250-500 words in length and can include central concepts from the main text.
-Longer popular abstracts are possible at the judgment of the issue editor.
+Clarity of expression is encouraged.
+Disciplinary jargon should be avoided, explained, or re-phrased to be as accessible as possible.